sungminkg/sungminkg.github.io/_pages/research.md

 **1) Trustworthy Machine Learning**
 I have primarily worked on **uncertainty quantification** for LLM-generated answers.
-I have – Explored the behavior of LLM uncertainty estimation methods across threshold sensitivity, query transformations, long-form applicability, and ensemble effectiveness.
+I have Explored the behavior of LLM uncertainty estimation methods across threshold sensitivity, query transformations, long-form applicability, and ensemble effectiveness.
-– Released [**TruthTorchLM**](https://github.com/Ybakman/TruthTorchLM), an open-source library implementing 30+ truthfulness prediction methods with unified evaluation, calibration, and long-form claim-level assessment.
+Released [**TruthTorchLM**](https://github.com/Ybakman/TruthTorchLM), an open-source library implementing 30+ truthfulness prediction methods with unified evaluation, calibration, and long-form claim-level assessment.
-- A comprehensive overview of LLM uncertainty quantification, and how it can be used to understand and detect hallucinations in LLMs.
+A comprehensive overview of LLM uncertainty quantification, and how it can be used to understand and detect hallucinations in LLMs.
--Proposed a UQ method for contextual QA that measures feature gaps along honesty, contextual reliance, and context comprehension via contrastive prompts and representation analysis.
+Proposed a UQ method for contextual QA that measures feature gaps along honesty, contextual reliance, and context comprehension via contrastive prompts and representation analysis.

 Selected Papers:
 - [*Reconsidering LLM Uncertainty Estimation Methods in the Wild*](https://arxiv.org/abs/2506.01114), **ACL 2025**